bschwede/linkenhancer/README.md

 ### Home link
 Dynamic CSS styles can be applied to match the current theme, ensuring that the display contrasts well.
 Of course it is not limited to the home link use case.

-On this module admin page you can configure a [JSON](https://en.wikipedia.org/wiki/JSON) object to achieve this:
+On the admin page of this module you can configure a [JSON](https://en.wikipedia.org/wiki/JSON) object to achieve this:
 ```javascript
 {
   "*": ".homelink { color: #039; }",